lpickerson86/mar-sample-ruby/README.md

 $ git remote add qtc <Git Remote>
 ```

-You can deploy application with command
+After that you can deploy application with command
 ```
 $ git push runtime master
 ```